tedee-com/tedee-api-doc/docs/source/howtos/register-mobile-and-get-certificate.rst

     GET |apiUrl|/api/|apiVersion|/my/devicecertificate/getformobile?mobileId=123&deviceId=1

 In the response the certificate data will be returned.
-Please remember to refresh the certificate before it expiration date, to keep the connection live.

 **Sample response**